abrahamfast/EFI-hackintash/README.md

 # Welcome to EFI-hackintash decorative
-Here are some hackintosh branch startups
+Here are some EFI-hackintosh decorative branch.

 ##  Downloading macOS Big Sur